jmgirard/jmgirard/README.md

 - [tidymedia][tidymedia] - An experimental R package for working with audio, video, and image files.
 - [openac][openac] - An experimental R package for automating common affective computing (and social signal processing) tasks.
 - [facs][facs] - An experimental R package for working with Facial Action Coding System (FACS) data.
+- [hitop][hitop] - An experimental R package for working with Hierarchical Taxonomy of Psychopathology (HiTOP) data.

 ## Quarto Extensions
 - [lordicon][lordicon] - A stable Quarto extension for embedding animated [Lordicon](https://www.lordicon.com/icons) icons in HTML.